keenethics/test-microsoft-botframework-attendance/README.md

 Commits with eslint errors are disabled.

 When you are assigned on the new task:
 1. Create separate branch.
-The name of the branch should appropriate a task meaining.
+The name of the branch should appropriate a task meaning.
 2. When you all done with a task create PR.
 Left the comment with a task description or link to task.
 And ask other developers to test it.
 3. Every task should have tests covering.
 4. Approved PR is merged to master.

-## writing tests
+## Writing tests
 We use mocha as a test runner and chai assertion library.
 Take a look at the following resources:
 1. https://blog.risingstack.com/node-hero-node-js-unit-testing-tutorial/
 2. https://mochajs.org/
 3. http://chaijs.com/

-## running tests
+## Running tests
 To run all tests:
 1. `npm test`

 If you want add your own test, make a file "./test/fileName.js", where you can write functional, which you want to test.

-## Deploy Attandance:
+## Deploy Attendance:
 1. `npm run deploy`